chaijs/chai-change/README.md

 [![Build Status](https://travis-ci.org/timruffles/chai-change.svg?branch=master)](https://travis-ci.org/timruffles/chai-change)

 Assert that a change you expected to happen, happened, with this plugin for the [chai](http://github.com/logicalparadox/chai) assertion library.
-The plugin works in node and the browser.
+The plugin works in node and the browser, asynchronously or synchronously.

 The idea of the plugin is to make your tests more robust.
 Rather than doing: